What is poor nutrition?

 Of course, there’s nothing wrong with indulging every now and then, as long as you do so in moderation.
 But if you are eating sweets or junk food more often then you should be, then reading over the following overview of the short and long term health effects of a poor diet might be the wakeup call that you need!

 How Poor Nutrition Effects You in the Short Term:

-Though carbohydrates are oftentimes demonized in many popular diet fads, the truth is that eating smart, complex carbs (such as those found in whole-wheat bread and legumes) can actually be extremely beneficial.
+Though carbohydrates are oftentimes demonized in many popular diet fads, the truth is that eating smart, complex carbs can actually be extremely beneficial.
 One of the most important benefits that good carbs confer is a boost in tryptophan, an amino acid that promotes the synthetization of serotonin — a mood-boosting neurotransmitter.
 So if you are depriving yourself of complex carbs, you might end up feeling stressed and depressed!

 Complex carbs, along with protein and omega-3 fatty acids, all help give you the energy you need to get through the day.
 A poor diet will inevitably lead to low energy levels — and, in extreme cases, an inability to focus.

 We’ve all had that feeling of indigestion, heartburn, or acid reflux after a big meal — and it is important to realize that the foods you eat are just as important as portion size when it comes to causing this problem.
 Fatty foods, alcohol, and an over-abundance of citrus are the most common culprits.

 Your diet can affect your sleep patterns in a number of ways.
 Overeating before bedtime can cause stomach aches and insomnia, for example — and certain foods such as chocolate contain caffeine that can also hinder your efforts to get shut eye.

 How Poor Nutrition Effects You in the Long Term: